BioBoost/course_programming_from_base_to_ace/docs/24-getters-setters-properties/README.md

 However if you look closely, a common bug has snuck in the code.
 The method `Resize()` also provides a way to set the size of the rectangle.
 The only problem is that this method directly accesses the attribute instead of using the properties.
 It also does not provide any safe-guards.
 In other words we would be able to set either `width` or `height` to a negative value.

 We could add safe-guards here too, but that would result in code-duplication.
-A much better appraoch is to use also use the properties internally.
+A much better approach is to use also use the properties internally.

 ::: warning 🏫 Small Educational Example
-While this may seem quitte obvious you should image this happening in a class of a few hundred lines of code.
+While this may seem quite obvious you should image this happening in a class of a few hundred lines of code.
 While here you can directly spot such a bug, it would not always be possible in larger projects.
 :::

 So let's fix the code and remove that bug: